 Workers' compensation benefits include:

 - Lost wages.
-Under certain circumstances you may be entitled to replacement of lost wages under workers' compensation law.
+Under certain circumstances, you may be entitled to the replacement of lost wages under workers' compensation law.
 If your doctor says you cannot work (known as temporary total disability), you are eligible for replacement of 66 and 2/3 percent of your regular pay, but not for the first 7 days of temporary total disability.
 If you can return to limited work duties, then you may get temporary partial disability benefits.
 If you are permanently disabled and unable to work, there are benefits for this condition as well.
-Call our attorneys in Naples and Fort Myers to learn more.
+Call our attorneys in Naples, Fort Myers, and Atlanta, GA to learn more.

 - Death benefits.
 If your loved one died as a result of an on-the-job injury or occupational illness, then you may be entitled to funeral expenses and other compensation up to certain limits.